String-O-Matic Technical Support

 Frequently Asked Questions

-1. How are carriage returns represented?
+1. How are newlines represented?

 2. How can a string be deleted?